Ranking and reviewing all of the Barebells Protein Bars I can get my hands on to find the best and worst flavors!

 Ranking

-1. Lemon Cheesecake
+2. Lemon Cheesecake

 The lemon itself isn’t too punchy; it’s more on the sweeter side, but not overly so.
 It definitely reminds me of a cheesecake for how smooth and moderately sweet it is, sporting a good balance of lemon and creaminess.
 I think it’ll satisfy those who appreciate this lemon flavor and those who also don’t want to be punched in the mouth with sourness.
 Overall, it’s one of the most unique mouthfeel and sweeter bars on this Barbell protein tier list!

-2. Wild Cherry
+3. Wild Cherry

-In a sense, this resembles a much more toned-down Cherry Pop-Tart.
-It has the candy cherry taste, crunchy red and white pieces at the top, a thick shell, and inner white ganache.
+In a sense, this resembles a much more toned-down version of a Cherry Pop-Tart.
+It has a candy cherry taste, with crunchy red and white pieces at the top, a thick shell, and an inner white ganache.
 Though it’s definitely not as punchy or sweet, nor as artificial either.
 Granted, there is enough candy cherry taste to give you a decent helping of almost-cherry-candy bitterness to notice.
 It’s also one of the sweeter bars on the list overall.
 I do think the creaminess from the white shell and filling works well with the cherry layer on top, essentially making it taste like a candy cherry smoothie with bits of crunch from the crispy pieces on top.
 Lastly, interestingly, the bar as a whole feels a little bit softer than many others on this list.

-3. Cookies & Caramel
+4. Cookies & Caramel

 For some reason, these remind me of a very mild Snickers.
 They have a very similar flavor profile, but less sweet and, of course, no distinct nutty taste.
 Basically, it’s as chewy, thick, and crunchy as one, though, with a gooey caramel layer, as this one is more solid.
 Still, you can taste a similar, semi-sweet milk chocolate and an equal part caramel, and coupled with the crispy pieces, honestly, the Snickers vibe is there.
 The “cookies” flavor is there; however, it falls more on the milder side compared to the other flavors represented, as there doesn’t seem to be many explicit cookie pieces on the inside, and for whatever reason, this bar has a smidge of sweetener artificial background taste.

-4. Creamy Crisp
+5. Creamy Crisp

 Creamy Crisp is one of the most different bars here.
 Despite the name, it has substantially fewer crispy pieces on top that even fall off when you bite in.
 Also, it’s thinner, less dense, and softer overall, nearly melting in your mouth if you let it sit long enough.